 If you cannot see Create Referral on your Home screen you do not have the security rights necessary to do so.
 You should contact your system administrator/ IT support and have your security rights updated.

-Why can I not edit certain areas of the Patient Demographics section?
+Why can't I edit certain areas of the Patient Demographics section?

-Certain areas in the Patient Demographics section, e.g. Forename, Surname, DOB, NHS/ CHI number and Address, cannot be edited.
-This is because these details are not held within the Community app.
+Certain areas in the Patient Demographics section, for example, Forename, Surname, DOB, NHS/ CHI number and Address, cannot be edited.
+This is because these details are not held within Community.

-If these details need to be changed, the changes must be completed where the details are held.
+If these details need to be updated, the changes must be completed where the details are held.

 What is an Unvetted Referral?

-An unvetted referral is a referral that has been created by a member of the Community staff with limited rights.
+An unvetted referral is a referral that has been created by a member of the Community Team with limited rights.
 Unvetted referrals: